Exploring Andalucia: Granada Graffiti

 El Nino’s relationship with the authorities has been fraught.
 In 2014 he sued the City Council for fining him in 2011 when he painted the facade of the Cueva de la Faraona in the Sacromonte.
-His defence being that the work was restorative.
-He estimates he has paid over €5,000 in fines over a seven year period.
-He is now one of the most well known graffiti artists in the world.
+His defence was that the work was restorative.
+He estimates he has paid over €5,000 in fines over a seven-year period.
+He is now one of the most well-known graffiti artists in the world.

 I’ve walked the Granada graffiti trail a couple of times and I can recommend it without hesitation.
 The first time I was looking for Placeta Joe Strummer, the little square with a view of the mountains dedicated to the leader of the Clash.
 Something of a pilgrimage.
 Strummer loved Spain and Spain loved Strummer.
 The second time I took a friend who was mad about graffiti and hip-hop, these pictures are snaps from the second visit.

 The thing I find particularly compelling about Granada Graffiti is the characters in the paintings.
 Sad, happy, reflective, the figure draws you into a world that is fascinating and I’m ashamed to say to me, virtually unknown.
 Like so many people I was soaked in British and American music as a child and teenager.
 The rhythms of flamenco now seem to me to be as vital as those of the Mississippi and Chicago.
 They tell the same stories, and come from a similar place – Gypsies were/are a put upon minority in Europe, the music tells the stories of their loves, lives and suffering in the same way the Blues tells its eternal story.